JeffreyShran/goJeffgo/README.md

 # goJeffgo

-Debian golang version is always behind, this short shell script will pull the latest direct from Google.
+The golang version from package managers is always behind or so old that the installed version isn't useful at all.
+This short shell script will pull the latest version directly from Google and install or update the current version.

+Does not support anything other than standard installs for the current user.

 Tested with success on the following systems:

-* Debian GNU/Linux-amd64 10 (buster) on WSL2 (bash) with a normal (non-root) user.
+* Debian 10 (Buster) on WSL2 with a non-root user.
+* Ubuntu 20.04.3 LTS (Focal Fossa) from Digital Ocean with a non-root user.

 ## Getting Started